adhaka-afk/CPP05/README.md

 This module delves into exceptions and advanced C++ concepts such as inheritance, polymorphism, and the handling of abstract classes.
 The exercises simulate a bureaucratic system, testing the ability to create complex class hierarchies and manage exceptions effectively.
 ## Overview:

-The module consists of three exercises:
+The module consists of four exercises:

 ## Exercise 00:
 - Objective: Implementing a Bureaucrat class, representing a bureaucratic entity with a name and grade.